Aadniz/idleminer-xmrig/README.md

 ## Known bugs
-`pacmd list-sink-inputs` returns `No PulseAudio daemon running, or not running as session daemon.`
+`pacmd list-sink-inputs` returns `No PulseAudio daemon running, or not running as session daemon.` (This has been commented out)